Certifying the Topology of Quantum Networks: Theory and Experiment

-So far, we have assumed that the performed measurements are well calibrated and that the nodes are trusted.
+So far, we assumed that the performed measurements are well calibrated and that the nodes are trusted.
 This, however, may not necessarily be the case.
-The key to discussing the device-independent scenario is to consider the Bell operator from the Mermin inequality \cite{Mermin1990}, which reads for three particles as
+The key to discussing the device-independent scenario is to consider the Bell operator from the Mermin inequality \cite{Mermin1990}, which is connected to the GHZ-state fidelity.
+A detailed discussion of this approach can be found in {Appendix~E}.